Opening a Dispute Claisy: The Complete Guide to Quick Compensation

 Once you have submitted your complete file, you will receive a response from our teams regarding its acceptance within 48 business hours.
 Following a favorable decision, your compensation will be paid within 72 business hours.

-Preparing the right documents is essential to ensure that your case is processed quickly.
-Click on the type of dispute that concerns you to see the list of mandatory and recommended documents.
+To ensure your case is processed quickly, it is essential that you prepare the correct documents.
+Click on the type of Dispute applies to you to see the list of required and recommended documents.

 Click on your situation to see the checklist of documents to prepare.